RGGH/chatsats/readme.md

 The idea was to make a basic example to allow anyone from a mainly Python background to build the backend with Python and only need the minimum vanilla JavaScript.

-Getalby provides the WebLN functionality whilst Nginx provides the reverse proxy and Lanarky gives the LangChain functionality with an endpoint to use
+Getalby provides the WebLN functionality whilst Nginx provides the reverse proxy and Lanarky gives the LangChain functionality with an endpoint to use: ChatOpenAI

-ChatOpenAI

 The Sqlite database holds all recent preimages to prevent an attempt at double spend.
 The Nginx proxy limits requests to the API solely from the localhost.</p>